Agents

 While you probably want to make it to closing efficiently, that shouldn’t come at the expense of a great price.
 If you’re buying, an effective negotiator can help you save as much money as possible—without turning the seller off during the offer stage.
 Of course, if you’re selling your home, you’ll have the opposite goal.
 While negotiations are all about coming to an agreement that everyone is happy with, it’s important to have a professional by your side whose goal it is to get the price where you want it.

 The back-and-forth of a real estate transaction can be stressful.
 The truth is, most people aren’t natural negotiators, which is exactly why you shouldn’t enter into the process alone.
-The good news is, when you work with someone who’s been through it many times before, you can rest assured that their actions are based on proven strategy—not best guesses.
+When you work with someone who’s been through it many times before, you can rest assured that their actions are based on proven strategy—not best guesses.

 In real estate, negotiations often go beyond money.
 As a buyer, you can ask for everything from having repairs completed to getting the seller’s help with your closing costs and.
 Even those gorgeous light fixtures you saw during your viewing could be on the table!
 Sellers can counter buyer offers to secure a more flexible timeline, have home-buying conditions removed, and more.
 The point is, a great negotiator knows how to push for a deal that will meet as many of your requirements as possible.